SendNudesinc/Skid-list/README.md

  1: DaddyDombo: Skids/leaks cores and calls them his.

- 2: Mython: don't know all i know is he "recoded" all of joeleoli's plugin.
+ 2: Mython: don't know all i know is he "recoded" all of joeleoli's plugin, also is harmlessd don't be scared of the dude.

  3: 325k: Claims code as his own, and he talks shit on other servers cores calling them "notifyz" core calling real devs skids.

  4: Kipes: upractice skid.

  5: GregoryDevelopment: Retard

+ 6: Junas: Threatens players, Leaks Plugins etc..

 REAL-DEVS: